smrones/flightcontroller/README.md

 # flightcontroller

-arduino flight controller for a quadcoptor
+arduino flight controller for a quadcoptor.